hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Save a Copy`

-Using *Save as Copy* will save the file to a specified name, but will keep the old one open in the Image editor.
+Save the file under a specified name, but keep the old one open in the Image editor.

 .. _bpy.ops.image.save_all_modified: